gdraheim/docker-systemctl-replacement/README.md

 The background for this script is the inability to run a SystemD daemon easily inside a docker container.
 There have been multiple workarounds with varying complexity and actual functionality.

-Since systemd-nsspawn There are no isssus with systemd running inside a systemd managed Container rkt from CoreOs is using systemd-nsspawn in the background to create containers.
+(The systemd-nsspawn tool is supposed to help with  running systemd in a container but only rkt with CoreOs is using it so far).

 Most people have come to take the easy path and to create a startup shell script for the docker container that will